How Much Does A New Patio Cost? | Checkatrade

 The drawbacks of a flagstone patio

-Although flagstones are relatively easy to install, they can be quite heavy and difficult to work with.
-It can also be time-consuming to arrange the stones in a way that looks good and fits your allocated space and design.
+Although flagstones are relatively easy to install, they can be heavy and difficult to work with.

 Concrete patio

-A concrete patio offers low maintenance, high impact take on garden paving.
+A concrete patio offers a low-maintenance, high-impact take on garden paving.
 Let’s take a look at the pros and cons of a concrete patio.

 Porcelain patio with fire pit